 I’ve been unhappy with my old MQTT topic tree structure for quite some time now and did some thinking/research on how to improve it.
-Google pointed me to Tinkerman’s article on similar subject, and I started planning on improvements.
+Google pointed me to Tinkerman’s article on a similar subject, and I started planning on improvements.

 Ben Hardill had done some excellent work on the subject and his D3 MQTT topic tree visualizer is exactly what I needed.
 It was quite tricky to get it to work.
 I wanted to use the new Mosquitto MQTT support for websockets, so I had to upgrade to that new version.
 Websocket support must be explicitly enabled when building Mosquitto, thankfully Jeremy Gooch has created *excellent* instructions for doing that, I could not have done it without these.